TOG1: History

-In July 1939, the Special Vehicle Development Committee was drawn up for future tank designs suitable for Great War conditions under Sir Albert Gerald Stern; who had been on the original Landship Committee and head of the Tank Supply Depot during World War I. The committee included others who had been instrumental in the development of the tank during the Great War: former Director of Naval Construction, Sir Eustace Tennyson d'Eyncourt, Major-general (retired) Sir Ernest Swinton (Note: Colonel Commandant of the Royal Tank Corps, 1934 to 1938), engine designer Harry Ricardo, the gearbox and transmission expert Major Walter Gordon Wilson.
-Unsurprisingly they got the nickname "The Old Gang" and the initials TOG were applied to their designs.
+In July 1939, the Special Vehicle Development Committee was drawn up for future tank designs suitable for Great War conditions under Sir Albert Gerald Stern; who had been on the original Landship Committee and head of the Tank Supply Depot during World War I. The committee included others who had been instrumental in the development of the tank during the Great War: former Director of Naval Construction, Sir Eustace Tennyson-d'Eyncourt, Major-General (retired) Sir Ernest Swinton (Note: Colonel Commandant of the Royal Tank Corps, 1934 to 1938), engine designer Harry Ricardo, and the gearbox and transmission expert Major Walter Gordon Wilson.
+Unsurprisingly, they got the nickname "The Old Gang", and the initials TOG were applied to their designs.

-Together, they proposed the development of a heavy tank design, which they entrusted to another of the first tank's developers and builder of the first tank, Sir William Tritton of Foster's of Lincoln.
+Together, they proposed the development of a heavy tank design, which they entrusted to another of the first tank's developers and builder of the first tank, Sir William Tritton of Fosters of Lincoln.

 Their specification was comprehensive.
-As well as being able to operate across ground waterlogged and broken up by shelling, it was expected to resist 47-mm anti-tank guns and 105-mm field guns or howitzers at 100 yd.
-Main armament would be a field gun mounted in the front - effective against 7 ft thick reinforced concrete - and two 2-pounder guns, the latter in sponsons.
-For use against infantry, there would be Besa machine guns covering "all arcs" - one firing forward, one in each sponson, and one firing to the rear.
+As well as being able to operate across ground waterlogged and broken up by shelling, it was expected to resist 47 mm anti-tank guns and 105 mm field guns or howitzers at 100 yd.
+The main armament would be a field gun mounted in the front — effective against 7 ft thick reinforced concrete — and two 2-pounder guns, the latter in sponsons.
+For use against infantry, there would be Besa machine guns covering "all arcs" — one firing forward, one in each sponson, and one firing to the rear.
 The design was later revised with smaller sponsons containing only the Besa machine guns.
 To provide cover, four 2 in smoke mortars were included.